Pre-admission midwife appointment

 Your pre-admission midwife appointment

-The 45 minute appointment gives you the opportunity to become familiar with the Mater and the midwives who will be providing your care during and after the birth of your baby.
+The 45 minute phone appointment gives you the opportunity to become familiar with the Mater and the midwives who will be providing your care during and after the birth of your baby.
 You can also discuss any expectations you may have for the pregnancy, birth and early parenting.

 We recommend you book this appointment for when you are around 30 weeks.
 Book in as soon as possible.